havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 Versions
 ===============
-The current version is 2.5.1
+The current version is 3.0.0

+- 3.0.0
+    - Support for QGIS 3
 - 2.5.1
     - SVG export fixed (#21)
 - 2.5